KyungEPark/KyungEPark.github.io/_pages/about.md

 My MBTI (Myers–Briggs Type Indicator) is **ENTP**.

-*Disclaimer*: I should not rely too much on MBTI, being an organizational researcher - but this is big in Korea :D {: .notice}
+*Disclaimer: I should not rely too much on MBTI, being an organizational researcher - but this is big in Korea :D* {: .notice}